4paradigm/OpenMLDB/docs/en/tutorial/tutorial_sql_2.md

 - `ORDER BY order_col`: Indicates that the secondary table is sorted in accordance with`order_col` columns.

-- `ROWS_RANGE BETWEEN StartFrameBound AND EndFrameBound`: Represents the time interval of the secondary table splicing window.
+- `ROWS_RANGE BETWEEN StartFrameBound AND EndFrameBound`: Represents the time interval of the secondary table combining window.

   - `StartFrameBound` represents the upper bound of the window.